This section will cover how you'll do that with your troop.

 Your responsibilities as a Girl Scout volunteer include:

-Depending on the ages of your girls, you might take the lead in guiding the structure and experiences of your troop—from how and when meetings are held to how the troop communicates, from steering girl-led activities to setting financial expectations.
+Depending on the ages of your Girl Scouts, you might take the lead in guiding the structure and experiences of your troop—from how and when meetings are held to how the troop communicates, from steering girl-led activities to setting financial expectations.
+You'll make these decisions collaboratively with your volunteer team or co-leader, and with input from Girl Scouts and their parents and caregivers.

 The First Four Meetings Short & Snappy offers a roadmap and sample activities through your first few meetings.
 Use the questions below to guide your conversations with your troop committee volunteers or co-leader before discussing these topics with parents and caregivers.